SteeltoeOSS/Steeltoe/README.md

 ## .NET Runtime & Framework Support

 The connectors are intended to support both .NET 4.6.1+ and .NET Core (CoreCLR/CoreFX) runtimes.
-Note that some connectors only support .NET 4.6.1+ since the libraries they depend on do not yet support .NET Core.
+Note that some connectors only support .NET 4.6.1+ since the libraries they depend on do not support .NET Core.

 Where supported the connectors are built and unit tested on Windows, Linux and OSX.